djaus2/AthleticsCertificateMaker/ReadMe.md

 10145 metres
 ```

-The Name and Distance labels are part of the template image.
+All labels are drawn by the script.

 ## Time Certificate